Avengers Assemble (event): Main plot

 Dark Phoenix tries destroying the modern and past Avengers, but it fails and the Avengers attack the Multiversal Masters of Evil.
-Prehistoric Ghost Rider kills Ghost Goblin, and Dark Phoenix and Doom Supreme combine their powers to try to destroy the universe, but Jane Foster and Prehistoric Ghost Rider try to burn off Doom Supreme's magic, with Prehistoric Ghost Rider sacrificing himself.
+Prehistoric Ghost Rider kills Ghost Goblin and Dark Phoenix and Doom Supreme combine their powers to try to destroy the universe, but Jane Foster and Prehistoric Ghost Rider try to burn off Doom Supreme's magic, with Prehistoric Ghost Rider sacrificing himself.
 Meanwhile, the Phoenix Force hears the battle that is going on, and goes to Earth.

 After meeting with the alternate versions of the Avengers on the God Quarry, Robbie Reyes is attacked by an army of different Mephistos.
 The alternate versions of Avengers manage to deal heavy damage to the army of Mephisto, while Tony Stark (who is Ant-Man in his universe) asks where Avengers Prime is.
-An alternate version of Vision and Moon Knight (name Mariama Spector) tells Stark that Avenger Prime may have been captured.
+An alternate version of Vision and Moon Knight (name Mariama Spector) from Ant-Man's reality tells Ant-Man that Avenger Prime may have been captured.
 They then shrink down and go to tunnels underneath the battlefield where they find out that Mephisto plans to gain access to universal energy on God Quarry, which will destroy the Multiverse.
-Just when Stark is about to be killed, Old Man Phoenix (an elderly Wolverine with the Phoenix Force) arrives with King thor's daughters to save them.
+Just when Stark is about to be killed, Old Man Phoenix (an elderly Wolverine with the Phoenix Force from Earth-14412) arrives with King Thor's daughters to save them.

-Prehistoric Iron Fist takes down King Killmonger, while Iron Man confronts an alternate version of Howard Stark.
-The alternate Howard Stark asks Iron Man to join him, but when Iron Man refuses, Howard stark uses an EMP to neutralize his armor and attack him, but Iron Man defeats his alternate father.
+Prehistoric Iron Fist takes down King Killmonger, while Iron Man confronts an alternate version of Howard Stark from Earth-4111 who operates as Iron Inquisitor.
+The alternate Howard Stark asks Iron Man to join him.
+When Iron Man refuses, Howard stark uses an EMP to neutralize his armor and attack him, but Iron Man defeats his alternate father.
 The Black Skull deals heavy damage to Captain America, Nighthawk, and Agamotto, but is pushed back by the combined efforts of Thor, Odin, Namor, and Captain Marvel.
-Young Thanos uses the Venom symbiote from Black Skull to push the rest of the Avengers back.
-Jane Foster and Echo try fighting off Dark Phoenix, who is revealed to be an evil version of Mystique.
-Dark Phoenix escapes and meets with Doom Supreme who reveals that he is assembling an army of Doctor Dooms on a planet.
+Kid Thanos uses the Venom symbiote from the defeated Black Skull to push the rest of the Avengers back.
+Jane Foster and Echo try fighting off Dark Phoenix, who is revealed to be an evil version of Mystique of Earth-14412.
+Dark Phoenix escapes and meets with Doom Supreme who reveals that he is assembling an army of Doctor Dooms on Doom the Living Planet.